 Registering for Baby

-Finding out you are pregnant can be exciting.
-It can also inspire feelings and emotions you've never experienced before.
-Despite all the planning (or not), it can all feel overwhelming.In this article, we'll take you by the hand and guide you to the best ways to create a baby registry, including where to host it, and what to register for.
-This article is split into four main sections:
+Discovering you are pregnant can be exciting and anxiety-inducing.
+It can also result in emotions you've never experienced from elation to strange crying for no reason.
+Despite all the preparation in the world (or perhaps none at all), it can feel overwhelming and exhausting sorting through the world of pregnancy and newborns.In this article, we'll help guide you on the best way to create a baby registry, including where to host it, and what to include.
+This article includes four sections:

 Working Backwards from the Shower Invite

-Most people let friends and family members know about their registry (or multiple registries) through an email, an online baby shower invite, or a mailed invitation.
-Typically this comes from a close friend or family member and includes the pertinent information for gift givers to find just the right gift for baby and mom.Here's an example:
+Most soon-to-be parents tell friends and family about their registry (or multiple registries) through an email, online invite, or a paper invitation.
+Typically, this comes from a friend or family member and includes enough details that gift givers can find the right gifts for the new arrival.Here's an example:

-This email should include links to all of the locations where you have built a registry.
-Later in this article we will discuss why this should be as few as possible, but for now just make a note that you need to tell your friends and family where to look for the potential gifts you want.
+The correspondence should include links to your registries.
+Later, we will discuss why the number of registries should be limited to one or two, but for now, make a note that you need to tell your people where to find the gifts you want.

-For some people, the urgency of starting a registry before the shower invite hits the post office creates a lot of stress.
-Suddenly you find yourself needing to make tons of decisions about specific products the likes of which you probably know nothing about.
-We know; we've been there.
-Though this can feel overwhelming, take comfort in knowing that you are not alone.
-Better yet, we're going to help simplify the process for you.
+For some, the urgency of starting a registry before the shower invite creates a lot of stress.
+Suddenly, you need to make tons of decisions about things you know nothing about.
+We get it.
+We've been there.
+This can seem overwhelming, but take comfort that you are not alone.
+We're going to help you simplify the process.

 Creating a Baby Registry

-Before you pick all the cool gadgets to put on your registry you need to decide where to register.
-Picking a registry site can feel more daunting than picking individual items.
-Each site has different advantages and sorting through which offer the best discounts, the easiest returns, and all the bells and whistles that make registering fun and easy is a full day project.
-To help you, we scoured the top baby registry websites to provide you with a comparative, unbiased view on what makes some sites stand out and others not user-friendly.
+Before picking all of the neat gadgets for your registry, you need to decide where to register.
+Picking a registry site can be more daunting than picking the gear.
+Each site has advantages and sorting through the discounts, return policies, and the bells and whistles that make registering fun is an all-day project.
+To help, we scoured registry websites to create a comparative, unbiased review of what makes some sites a standout and others less user-friendly.

 General Helpful Tips